-Under AutoScale--, each server decides autonomously when to turn off.
+When to Turn a Server Off?
+Under AutoScale-, each server decides autonomously when to turn off.
 When a server goes idle, rather than turning off immediately, it sets a timer of duration t{wait} and sits in the idle state for t{wait} seconds.
-If a request arrives at the server during these t{wait} seconds, then the server goes back to the busy state (with zero setup cost); otherwise the server is turned off.
-In our experiments for AutoScale--, we use a t{wait} value of 120s.
-Table 2 shows that AutoScale-- is largely insensitive to t{wait} in the range $t{wait} = 60s$ to $t{wait} = 260s$.
-There is a slight increase in \mathbf{P}{avg} (and \mathbf{N}{avg}) and a slight decrease in \mathbf{T}{95} when t{wait} increases, due to idle servers staying on longer.
+If a request arrives at the server during these t{wait} seconds, then the server goes back to the busy state (with zero setup cost); otherwise, the server is turned off.
+In our experiments for AutoScale-, we use a t{wait} value of 120s.
+Table II shows that AutoScale- is largely insensitive to t{wait} in the range t{wait} = 60s to t{wait} = 260s.
+There is a slight increase in P{avg} (and N{avg}) and a slight decrease in T{95} when t{wait} increases, due to idle servers staying on longer.

-The idea of setting a timer before turning off an idle server has been proposed before (see, for example, [20, 26, 19]), however, only for a single server.
+The idea of setting a timer before turning off an idle server has been proposed before (see, e.g., Kim and Rosing [2006], Lu et al. [2000], and Iyer and Druschel [2001]), however, only for a single server.
 For a multi-server system, independently setting timers for each server can be inefficient, since we can end up with too many idle servers.
-Thus, we need a more coordinated approach for using timers in our multi-server system which takes routing into account, as explained below.
+Thus, we need a more coordinated approach for using timers in our multiserver system that takes routing into account, as explained here.